mrmay-dev/MagTag_World-Cup/README.md

 - In-game stats when available.
 - Display next game info on Live Match page when no game is being played.
 - Favorite team details when turned vertically.
+- Fine-tune refresh times so MagTag only updates at midnight, just before a match, and then at regular intervals during a match.